-Two colored lines on the home pregnancy test kit indicate that you are pregnant, and a single-colored line indicates you are not pregnant (1).
-Sometimes, a thin and almost colorless line appears on the strip after the allotted time.
-This line is called an evaporation line and could mean different things.
+Two colored lines on the home pregnancy test kit indicate that you are pregnant, and a single-colored line indicates that you are not pregnant (1).
+Sometimes, a thin and almost colorless line appears on the strip if the test is read after the allotted time.
+This line is called an evaporation line and could mean different.

-In this post, MomJunction explains what an evaporation line is, why it appears, how it is different from a faint line, and how to prevent it.
+In this post, we explain what an evaporation line is, why it appears, how it is different from a positive faint line, and how to prevent it.

 What Is An Evaporation Line On A Pregnancy Test?